-I am currently completing my dissertation, “The Life and Afterlife of Anna Katharina Emmerick: Re-imagining Catholicism in Modern Germany.”My project concerns the life and subsequent cult of veneration of Anna Katharina Emmerick (1774-1824), a Westphalian woman discovered to exhibit stigmata during the Napoleonic occupation and secularization of German Europe.
-Her wounds and ecstatic visions stirred controversy across Europe and the United States, becoming symbols manipulated in debates over the boundary between religion and superstition, natural and supernatural.
-Emmerick’s life thus provides an entrée into the state of German Catholicism at the moment of its transition from Enlightenment austerity to post-Revolutionary fervor.
+My recently completed dissertation, “The Life and Afterlife of Anna Katharina Emmerick: Re-imagining Catholicism in Modern Germany,” concerns the life and subsequent cult of a Westphalian woman discovered to exhibit stigmata during the Napoleonic occupation and secularization of German Europe.
+Emmerick’s wounds and ecstatic visions stirred controversy across Europe and the United States, becoming symbols manipulated in debates over the boundary between religion and superstition, natural and supernatural.
+Her life thus provides an entrée into the state of German Catholicism at the moment of its supposed transition from Enlightenment austerity to post-Revolutionary fervor.
 Her afterlife in the popular imagination, furthermore, can serve as a red thread through the labyrinth of German Catholic culture.
 From the bestselling publications of her Passion visions by Romantic poet Clemens Brentano, to the 21st-century reiteration of these visions in Mel Gibson’s The Passion of the Christ, from the pious veneration of her grave by German villagers to her beatification by John Paul II, Emmerick has remained a public touchstone.